 Intel UHD Graphics 620 Review

 As we can see from the benchmarks, there’s definitely a significant improvement in Intel UHD Graphics 620 and this iGPU is quite good for casual gaming.
 Most of the games released before 2016 can be played at 720p resolution with a decent FPS.
 Popular games like GTA V, Counter-Strike: GO, Far Cry 3, DOTA 2, Batman: Arkham Origins can be played with ease at a good FPS.
-FIFA 17 is also playable at 40-50 FPS at 720p resolution.
+FIFA 17 and Fortnite are also playable at 40-50 FPS at 720p resolution.

 Unfortunately, most of the high-end games like The Witcher 3, Rise of the Tomb Raider, Batman: Arkham Knight will be unplayable at 1366×768.
 To play these games, you’ll have to further lower down the resolution and for obvious reasons the gaming experience won’t be as good.
 For Video Rendering and content creation, I’ll recommend you to go with a dedicated GPU instead.
 So, unless you’re a hardcore gamer or a content creator, you can go with a Laptop that has the Intel UHD Graphics 620 GPU.